Taking on an employee

-From 1 April 2021, minimum wage records must be retained for a minimum of six years (the previous requirement was three years).
-Further information can be found in the HMRC manual.
+Since 1 April 2021, minimum wage records must be retained for a minimum of six years (the previous requirement was three years).
+Further information can be found in the HMRC’s National Minimum Wage manual.

 For auto-enrolment, you must keep records for a minimum of six years (except for records of opt-outs which you must keep for four years).

 You should ensure that you check all of the record-keeping requirements carefully for your own situation.

 What happens if you don't keep accurate records?

 HMRC can ask to see your records as part of a PAYE check.

 Hopefully you will not need it, but for information on what to do if your records are lost, stolen, or destroyed see GOV.UK or for paper filers, in booklet RT7 – Guidance for employers exempt from filing Real Time Information online.

 You must follow rules on data protection if you handle and store personal information about your staff.